Suboccipital surgery for acoustic neuroma

 - A medium or large acoustic neuroma that is causing symptoms, especially balance problems caused by brainstem compression

 Who performs the surgery?

 A neurosurgeon or neuro-otologist can remove acoustic neuromas.
 The suboccipital approach is performed by a neurosurgeon.
 Because each patient and each acoustic neuroma is unique, it is important to seek treatment at a center that offers the full range of options, including surgery, radiation, and hearing rehabilitation.

 Preventing or treating deafness in both ears for people with NF-2 requires a team approach.
-Studies show that tumor size and the surgeon's experience are the most significant factors influencing facial nerve function and hearing outcome after removal .
+Studies show that tumor size and the surgeon's experience are the factors most influencing facial nerve function and hearing outcome after removal .

 What happens before surgery?

 You will have an office visit with a neurosurgeon, otologic surgeon, and an audiologist before surgery.
 An audiologist will perform a hearing test and a presurgical assessment of cranial nerve function.
 During the office visit, the surgeon will explain the procedure, its risks and benefits, and answer any questions.
 Next, you will sign consent forms and complete paperwork to inform the surgeon about your medical history (i.e., allergies, medicines, vitamins, bleeding history, anesthesia reactions, prior surgeries).
 Discuss all medications (prescription, over-the-counter, and herbal supplements) you are taking with your healthcare provider.
-Some medications will need to be continued or stopped the day of surgery.
-You will be scheduled for presurgical tests (e.g., a blood test, electrocardiogram, chest X-ray, and CT scan) several days before surgery.
+Presurgical tests (e.g., blood test, electrocardiogram, chest X-ray) may need to be done several days before surgery.
 Consult your primary care physician about stopping certain medications and ensure you are cleared for surgery.